turingschool/backend-curriculum-site/module3/lessons/consuming_an_api_redux.md

 ## Consuming an API

+### Learning Goals

+By the end of this class, a student will be able to:

+* Set up and configure Faraday for use with a Rails application.
+* Use Faraday to connect to and retrieve information from third party external APIs.
+* Parse the information retrieved from a third party API.
+* Create models to contain and model the information returned from an external API.

 ### Summary

 What we are going to be working on today is creating an app that reaches out